 Fairfield is a very small city located in the state of Texas.
 With a population of 2,912 people and three constituent neighborhoods, Fairfield is the 495th largest community in Texas.

-Unlike some cities, Fairfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fairfield are a mix of both white- and blue-collar jobs.
-Overall, Fairfield is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Fairfield who work in management occupations (12.00%), office and administrative support (10.84%), and teaching (9.75%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Fairfield is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Fairfield who work in office and administrative support (13.65%), management occupations (10.76%), and law enforcement and fire fighting (8.85%).

-Fairfield is a very ethnically-diverse city.
+Fairfield is an extremely ethnically-diverse city.
 The people who call Fairfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfield residents report their race to be White, followed by Black or African-American.
 Fairfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.33% of the city’s residents.
-Important ancestries of people in Fairfield include German, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 16.12% of the city’s residents.
+Important ancestries of people in Fairfield include English, Irish, Italian, and Scottish.

 The most common language spoken in Fairfield is English.
 Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).